 For people who would instead not take the jeep up, it’s possible to hike the hill.
 Hiking would take about three to five hours, yet the routes are more beautiful compared to taking a jeep.

-The Bukit Larut is referred to as Maxwell Hill and it was established by William Edward Maxwell in year 1884.
+The Bukit Larut is referred to as Maxwell Hill and it was established by William Edward Maxwell in the year 1884.
 It’s located 1250 meters above sea level and it’s the wettest place in the country of Malaysia.

-This was previously used by Perak Trigonometrical Survey Office in year 1891 and was known as Taiping Municipal in year 1930 before the renovations happened to construct the museum today.
+This was previously used by Perak Trigonometrical Survey Office in the year 1891 and was known as Taiping Municipal in the year 1930 before the renovations happened to construct the museum today.

-Once you visit the place, you will be able to see a train carriage, old trishaws and some old artifacts displaying Taiping’s rich history.
+Once you visit the place, you will be able to see a train carriage, old trishaws, and some old artifacts displaying Taiping’s rich history.
 First Galleria is situated in Jalan Stesen, which is just behind the Post Office.

-Visit the First English Church of Malaysia
+Visit The First English Church

-All Saint’s Church retains its gothic, antique heritage with wooden structures and rafters.
+The All Saint’s Church retains its gothic, antique heritage with wooden structures and rafters.
 Church grounds also include an attached graveyard, which contains the European settler’s old toms.

-Photograph the Oldest Prison in Malaysia
+Visit The Oldest Prison In Malaysia

 How To Get To Taiping Malaysia?